luki501/ai-smile/.ai/api-plan.md

 #### `GET /api/reports/{id}`

 - **Description**: Retrieves a specific report by ID for the authenticated user.
+The endpoint includes comprehensive validation and authorization checks to ensure users can only access their own reports.
 - **URL Parameters**:
   - `id` (number, required): The ID of the report to retrieve.
+Must be a positive integer.
 - **Request Payload**: N/A
 - **Response Payload**:
   ```json